atlanhq/camelot/README.md

  lattice  Looks for lines between data. stream   Looks for spaces between data.

-See 'camelot <method> -h' for more information on a specific method.
+See 'camelot &lt;method&gt; -h' for more information on a specific method.
 </pre>

 ## Dependencies